 In what form does the medicine exist?

 The drug is available in the form of a 1% or 0.5% solution in 10 ml ampoules.
-There are no special forms for the introduction of the drug "Dioxidin" into the nose, so the ampoule is simply opened and used for the introduction of an ordinary pipette.
+There are no special forms for administering the drug "Dioxidin" into the nose, so the ampoule is simply opened and a regular pipette is used for administration.

-The patient should clear the sinuses of the excess mucus and crusts and tilt the head back, and then use a pipette to inject the solution into both nostrils.
+The patient should clear the sinuses of excess mucus and crusts and tilt their head back, and then use a pipette to inject the solution into both nostrils.
 Doctors recommend dripping 2-3 drops of liquid into each nasal opening for adults and 1-2 drops for children.
 Instillation should be repeated three times a day.
-Treatment should not be continued longer than 3-5 days (maximum one week).
-A solution of 0.5% is not diluted with water, and a more saturated solution (1%) can be diluted with saline.
-If in closed ampoules during storage formed crystals, they can be diluted in a water bath.
-Use "Dioxidin" in the nose for children and pregnant women should be extremely careful.
-For the smallest patients, a large number of less dangerous nasal drops have been developed, therefore, it is recommended to use these drops for a child only with a doctor's prescription, although there are no officially registered cases of side effects when using them.
+Treatment should not be continued for longer than 3-5 days (maximum one week).
+A 0.5% solution is not diluted with water, but a more saturated solution (1%) can be diluted with saline.
+If closed ampoules have formed during storage crystals, they can be diluted in a water bath.
+Children and pregnant women should use Dioxidin in the nose with extreme caution.
+Designed for the youngest patients a large number of less dangerous nasal drops, therefore it is recommended to use these drops for a child only with a doctor’s prescription, although there are no officially registered cases of side effects from their use.

 Storage of the drug

-Even if you did not manage to use up a whole ampoule in a day, you should not leave it for the next day.
-Only as a last resort, you can plug the neck with a cotton swab and place the solution in the refrigerator, and warm the liquid a little before use.
+Even if you didn’t manage to use up a whole ampoule in a day, you shouldn’t leave it for the next day.
+Only in as a last resort You can plug the neck with cotton wool and place the solution in the refrigerator, and warm the liquid a little before use.

 syl.ru

-Recipes and methods of using complex nose drops for children
+Recipes and methods of using complex nasal drops for children

-With a runny nose that lasts for several weeks, as well as with sinusitis and sinusitis, the ENT may advise complex nasal drops for children, the recipe for which must be adjusted according to age.
+For a runny nose that has lasted for several weeks, as well as for sinusitis and sinusitis, the ENT specialist may recommend complex nasal drops for children, the prescription of which should be adjusted according to age.

 Please note that making such a remedy at home using recipes found on the Internet is a very dangerous thing.
-The composition includes far from harmless solutions that can aggravate the child's condition.
+The composition contains far from harmless solutions that can aggravate the child’s condition.

-Some otolaryngologists are of the opinion that the complex composition drops for the fight against the common cold are more effective.
-Their composition is selected individually to the patient's condition and complaints.
+Some otolaryngologists are of the opinion that drops with a complex composition to combat the runny nose are more effective.
+Their composition is selected individually to the patient’s condition and complaints.
 In pharmacies you can find drugs with a combined composition: Vibrocil, Polydexa, Nasonex and Nasobek.
-Complex drops are undeservedly forgotten, because prescription drugs are cheaper, especially since they include components that affect the infection found in the patient.
+Complex drops are undeservedly forgotten, because prescription medications are cheaper, especially since they include components that affect the infection detected in the patient.

 Complex nasal drops are prepared exclusively in pharmacies with a prescription department.
-It is not difficult to find such a pharmacy in a big city, but in small towns it is problematic.
-Either you have to go to a neighboring city for drops, or you need to do them yourself, observing sterility and proportions.
+Find such a pharmacy in big city not difficult, but in small populated areas this is problematic.
+Either you will have to go to a neighboring city to get the drops, or you need to make them yourself, maintaining sterility and proportions.

-It is hoped that the qualifications and experience of the doctor allow him to correctly select the composition and dosage of drugs intended for complex drops.
-After all, he takes responsibility in case of unsuccessful treatment, deterioration of the patient's condition or the development of complications.
+It is hoped that the doctor’s qualifications and experience allow him to correctly select the composition and dosage of medications intended for complex drops.
+After all, he takes responsibility in case of unsuccessful treatment, deterioration of the patient’s condition or development of complications.
 Often, such drops help those who have already tried everything, but have not been cured.
-Sometimes only the second or third composition of the prescription drops helps.
+Sometimes only the second or third composition of prescription drops helps.

-1. With prolonged rhinitis, as well as nasopharyngitis.
+1. For prolonged rhinitis, as well as nasopharyngitis.

-2. In the absence of the effectiveness of other single-component and combined remedies for the common cold.
+2. In the absence of effectiveness of other single-component and combined agents from a runny nose.

-3. With individual intolerance to some components of the combined preparations.
+3. In case of individual intolerance to some components of combined drugs.

-4. In case of a severe form of the disease.
+4. In case of severe form of the disease.

-Depending on what type of rhinitis torments the patient: viral, bacterial or allergic, the doctor selects the composition of the drops.
-In order to identify the pathogen, you need to pass the tests recommended by the doctor.
-After receiving the results, the doctor will draw up a prescription for the manufacture of a remedy for a cold, and in the appointment he will note the dosage, the frequency of instillation and the period of use.
-A decrease in the frequency of instillation can delay recovery, but an increase is dangerous to health.
+Depending on what type of runny nose the patient is suffering from: viral, bacterial or allergic, the doctor selects the composition of the drops.
+In order to identify the pathogen, you need to undergo tests recommended by your doctor.
+After receiving the results, the doctor will draw up a prescription for making a remedy for the common cold, and in the prescription he will note the dosage, frequency of instillation and period of use.
+Reducing the frequency of instillation can delay recovery, but increasing it is dangerous to health.

-What products are used in complex nasal drops?
+What products are included in complex nasal drops?

 Combined drops for the common cold include drugs from pharmaceutical groups such as:

-1. Vasoconstrictor drugs that relieve swelling from the mucous membrane of the nasal passages.
-Thanks to them, nasal breathing is facilitated.
-Pharmacy drops may contain methasone or adrenaline.
-At home, these drugs can be replaced with naphthyzine, especially when the drug is intended for the treatment of a child.
-Vasoconstrictor drugs cannot be used longer than 5-7 days, because atrophy of the nasal mucosa develops.
+1. Vasoconstrictors that relieve swelling from the mucous membrane of the nasal passages.
+Thanks to them it is easier nasal breathing.
+Pharmacy drops may contain metazone or adrenaline.
+At home, these drugs can be replaced with naphthyzine, especially when the drug is intended to treat a child.
+Vasoconstrictor drugs cannot be used for longer than 5-7 days, because atrophy of the nasal mucosa develops.

-2. Antihistamines that relieve the allergic factor.
+2. Antihistamine medications that relieve allergic factor.
 This component is relevant for allergic rhinitis.
 Usually a solution of diphenhydramine or suprastin is used.

-3. Bactericidal components (including antibiotics) designed to disinfect the nasal mucosa and stop the growth of pathogenic bacteria.
+3. Bactericidal components (including antibiotics) designed to disinfect the nasal mucosa and stop reproduction pathogenic bacteria.
 An example is Gentamicin, Lincomycin, Cefazolin and others.
-These medicines are intended for the treatment of the common cold, which is only of a bacterial nature.
-Furacilin solution may be used as an antiseptic.
-If the patient has a predisposition to sinusitis or other severe problems associated with difficulty in nasal breathing, Dioxidin is included in the prescription, which has anti-inflammatory, antibacterial and decongestant effects.
+These medications are intended to treat runny nose that is only bacterial in nature.
+A solution of furatsilin may be used as an antiseptic.
+If the patient has a predisposition to sinusitis or other severe problems associated with difficulty in nasal breathing, Dioxidin, which has anti-inflammatory, antibacterial and decongestant effects, is included in the prescription.
 However, the use of Dioxidin in children is not permitted according to the instructions for the drug.

-4. Glucocorticosteroids are hormonal drugs that have anti-inflammatory, decongestant and antihistamine effects.
-The most commonly used drugs are Dexamethasone and Hydrocortisone.
-Please note that long-term use of these hormonal agents inhibits adrenal function.
-For a child over 6 years old, Nazobek can be recommended, and from 2 years old, Nazonex is allowed.
+4. Glucocorticosteroids – hormonal drugs, having anti-inflammatory, decongestant and antihistamine effects.
+The most commonly used are Dexamethasone and Hydrocortisone. note that long-term use these hormonal drugs inhibits adrenal function.
+For a child over 6 years old, Nazobek can be recommended, and from 2 years old, Nasonex is allowed.

-The approximate composition of the drops may look like this:
+An approximate composition of the drops might look like this:

 1. Galazolin 0.1% 5 ml, dexamethasone 0.1% 2 ml, dioxidine 1% 5 ml.